MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/developer/reference/custom-actions/events-context.md

 ---
-title: "Events and context object for forecasting (Dynamics 365 Sales) | MicrosoftDocs"
+title: "Events and context object for forecasting - Sales Enterprise | MicrosoftDocs"
 description: Events and context object for forecasting in Dynamics 365 Sales ms.date: 10/12/2020 ms.topic: article